 Providing top-notch customer support makes for happier customers.
 Making yourself readily available and easy to get in touch with when problems arise makes customers feel more confident in your ability to solve problems.
 Over time, following up quickly with helpful and successful fixes to problems leads to greater customer loyalty.

 Avoid annoyances with one of the following customer support options.
-Based on your company size, variance of customer base, and intricacy of problems, you may consider combining two or more of the following solutions.
+Based on your company size, the variance of customer base, and intricacy of problems, you may consider combining two or more of the following solutions.

 Phone support is still the most widely used customer support option across the country, and for good reason.
 There’s next to no learning curve since almost every consumer has encountered phone support at some point in their lives.
 It’s the fastest way to communicate, diagnose, and solve a problem.
 However, it can still be quite expensive, especially if you have to hire a few employees to take care of the support calls.
 It also requires constant attention to be done well.